 When a standard rope frays, it might cause some downtime or injuries to operators.
 Usually, the reliability of any old pull rope is low when it’s not replaced quickly.
 As the outer core gets weaker, it shreds and reduces the diameter (thickness) of the old cord.
 So, it could be impossible to keep your old rope taut during any pulling application.

 The manual pulling of a starter cord through an eyelet and its automatic retraction can cause degradation too.
 However, you can avoid buying a substandard replacement cord and improve the lifespan of the starter engine.
 Each of these premium starter cords above has been designed with taut braided fibers.
 They are better than twisted fiber ropes with low tensile strengths.

 Many heavy-duty pull cords have enhanced resistance to sunlight degradation, frictional wear, and abrasion.
 Normally, these types of pull cords can serve as tow-ropes.
 However, low-stretch polyester cords are superior to nylon and cotton fibers.
 Apart from the braid technique, a well-designed pull cord shouldn’t sag after a few months of continuous use.
 Also, it should be resistant to moisture, and engine oils.

-During the production of quality ropes for starter engine, manufacturers ensure they use materials that minimize risks of stretches and breaks.
+During the Best Rope for Recoil Starters production of quality ropes for the starter engine, manufacturers ensure they use materials that minimize risks of stretches and breaks.
 Many of these high-end ropes for 2-cycle starter engines come in different sizes.
 However, the #4 (1/8 inches) and #4.5 (9/64 inches) replacement ropes are used for small engines regularly.